Marlyn Meltzer: ENIAC

 ENIAC was unveiled to the public on February 14, 1946, making headlines across the country.

 Although mentioned in Woman of the ENIAC at the time, little recognition was attributed to the women working on the computer, with attention focused on the male engineers who built the machine.
-She resigned from the team in 1947 to get married before ENIAC was relocated to the Aberdeen Proving Grounds.
+Meltzer resigned from the team in 1947 to get married before ENIAC was relocated to the Aberdeen Proving Grounds.

 In 1997, Meltzer was inducted into the Women in Technology International Hall of Fame, along with the other original ENIAC programmers.
 This award was established in 1996 by WITI to "recognize, honor, and promote the outstanding contributions women make to the scientific and technological communities that improve and evolve our society".

 Volunteer work

 Meltzer enjoyed volunteering at Shir Ami Library and Sunday school story hour.
 She also delivered Meals on Wheels for more than 10 years for the Greenwood House in Ewing, NJ.
 She was the treasurer of the Trenton/Lawrenceville chapter of Hadassah and an active member of Women for Greenwood House.

 During her last four years, she had knitted more than 500 chemotherapy hats for Susan B. Komen For the Cure, a non-profit organization in Philadelphia.